ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 It is really in Brookton where we get a sense of the family's finances through property deeds, reported estate information and the Mills' store sales journals.
 The Mills family likely always made a fairly modest, if stable, income from their general stores.

-I have seen perhaps more than a dozen volumes of sales journals and other financial record books  are in the possession of a local collector who told me  he was contacted by Frank Proto at the time  Frank took possession of the former Mills' store building, and he was given the opportunity to go through the basement of the building and preserve anything of historical value.
+I have seen perhaps more than a dozen volumes of sales journals and other financial record books that are in the possession of a local collector who told me he was contacted by Frank Proto at the time Frank took possession of the former Mills' store building, and he was given the opportunity to go through the basement of the building and preserve anything of historical value.

 {{% fig "me-mills/vol-41-spine" "800" /%}}

 Interestingly, the oldest of the volumes, labeled "No. 41" is the most important as it shows the records of E. H. Mills in the days immediately preceding Edward's death.
 It seems Emily herself (or perhaps Jessie Brewer after her) did not preserve the books from her father's time running the store.

 {{% fig "me-mills/1908-records-high-res" "800" /%}}
 {{% fig "me-mills/1908-records-high-res-lower-third" "800" /%}}

-It appears  the "Mills Family a/c" pages are the Mills' business expenses, mostly paying for store inventory.
+The "Mills Family a/c" pages show the Mills' business expenses, mostly paying for store inventory.
 In these earlier books, this information was at the end of the book, starting with the inside back cover and progressed toward the front over time, whereas retail sales, including what the family themselves took out of the store, were entered in the books in the normal order.

-And the Mills Family account in the months following Edward's death:
+The Mills Family account in the months following Edward's death:

 {{% fig "me-mills/1908-03-04-sales-journal" "800" /%}}

-It is interesting to note  on the inside front cover of this book seems to indicate  the family purchased a barn on 23 Sep 1907 and rented it to John Roe for $0.50 a month:
+It is interesting to note that the inside front cover of this book seems to indicate the family purchased a barn on 23 Sep 1907 and rented it to John Roe for $0.50 a month:

 {{% fig "me-mills/1907-09-23-barn-rent" "800" /%}}